YoussefMadkour/YTtransciberPro/README.md

 1. **Provide video links manually:** You can manually enter YouTube video URLs that you want to transcribe.
 2. **Transcribe videos from a YouTube channel:** This will download and transcribe all videos from the inputted YouTube channel.
 3. **Specify the number of most popular videos to transcribe:** This option allows you to transcribe a specific number of the most viewed videos from a YouTube channel.
-4. **Fetch the top 50 most viewed videos from a YouTube channel:** This option utilizes the YouTube Data API to fetch the top 50 most viewed videos from a YouTube channel and transcribes them.
-The key reasons for this option are:

-   - **Improved Efficiency:** Instead of fetching all video links and then sorting by view count, we fetch only the top 50 most viewed videos directly.
-This reduces the data fetching and processing time significantly.
-   - **Resource Optimization:** The application needs to make fewer calls to the YouTube Data API and download fewer video details, reducing the resource usage.
-   - **Faster Results:** As fewer videos are processed, transcriptions can be delivered more quickly.
-Note, however, that due to the limitations of the YouTube Data API, it does not guarantee that the fetched videos are the absolute most viewed videos from the channel.

 ## License